smithWEBtek/archived--music-studio1/notes.md

 []  add Lesson, does not save resource or date
-[]  edit & update student, teacher, resource, lesson []  add multiple resources to new or existing lesson

-[] use Modal for Add forms Lesson
+[]  edit & update student, teacher, resource, lesson []  add multiple resources to new or existing lesson []  lesson MUST have teacher and student to be valid lesson [] use Modal for Add forms Lesson